MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/reconcile-command.md

    **/ignore**
    :::column-end:::
    :::column span="3":::
    By default **tf /clean** command will update all items based on the current server state, including ignored by version control items.
-Use this option to avoid changing the ignored items.<p> You can configure which kinds of items are ignored using a ".tfignore" file (see [Add Files: .tfignore file](add-files-server.md#tfignore)).
+Use this option to avoid changing the ignored items.

+   You can configure which kinds of items are ignored using a ".tfignore" file (see [Add Files: .tfignore file](add-files-server.md#tfignore)).

    > [!Note]
    > Can be used with **/clean** only.